doobieroo/Logs-Analysis/README.md

 ## Unit Testing
 To test this code, ensure you are connected to the virtual machine, then from a console window (like Git Bash) run logs_analysis.py from the vagrant directory (or shared virtual machine directory).
-You will see the answers to the three questions printed out within the terminal window.
+You will see the answers to the three questions printed out within the console window.

 ## License
 This project is licensed under the GNU General Public License.
 See the [LICENSE](https://github.com/doobieroo/Logs-Analysis/blob/master/LICENSE) for details.